-In spite of the general elections scheduled at the tail end of 2007, the outlook for the domestic economy is vibrant.
-Inflation rate is expected to decline in 2007 as a result of lower food commodity prices and a stable macroeconomic environment.
+In spite of the General Election scheduled at the tail end of 2007, the outlook for the domestic economy is vibrant.
+The inflation rate is expected to decline in 2007 as a result of lower food commodity prices and a stable macroeconomic environment.
 Activities in the financial sector are likely to depict an upward trend supported by the huge earnings experienced in 2006 and good corporate management.

-Activities in the Nairobi Stock Exchange in 2007 are likely to go up following expected sales of Safaricom, through an Initial Public Offer (IPO).
+Activities on the Nairobi Stock Exchange in 2007 are likely to go up following expected sales of Safaricom, through an Initial Public Offer (IPO).

-Growth in Agriculture, Manufacturing, Hotels and Restaurant, Transport and Communication, Wholesale and Retail trade, and Construction sectors are likely to improve in 2007.
+Growth in the agriculture, manufacturing, hotels and restaurant, transport and communication, wholesale and retail trade, and construction sectors are likely to improve in 2007.
 Gross Domestic Product (GDP) is expected to record a growth rate of between 5.8 to 6.5 per cent in 2007.

-As government gears towards achieving the Vision 2030, the country will see further growth in cement demand.
-In order for the vision 2030 and sustained growth to be achieved, the private and public sectors will have to work together.
+As government gears towards achieving Vision 2030, the country will see further growth in cement demand.
+In order for Vision 2030 and sustained growth to be achieved, the private and public sectors will have to work together.
 In conclusion, the outlook for cement demand remains positive and continued strong performance is expected.